 Interpret functions that arise in applications in terms of the context.
-[Emphasize selection of appropriate models.]
+[Include rational, square root and cube root; emphasize selection of appropriate models.]

 - 4. For a function that models a relationship between two quantities, interpret key features of graphs and tables in terms of the quantities, and sketch graphs showing key features given a verbal description of the relationship.
 Key features include: intercepts; intervals where the function is increasing, decreasing, positive, or negative; relative maximums and minimums; symmetries; end behavior; and periodicity. ★ - 5.
 Relate the domain of a function to its graph and, where applicable, to the quantitative relationship it describes. ★ - 6.
 Calculate and interpret the average rate of change of a function (presented symbolically or as a table) over a specified interval.
 Estimate the rate of change from a graph. ★